Morton Market

 Key considerations for buying a single-family home in Morton include: School district quality (even if you don't have kids - affects resale); Age and condition of major systems (roof, HVAC, water heater); Lot size, orientation, and outdoor space usability.
 Also watch for red flags like Foundation cracks or uneven floors and Evidence of water in basement or crawlspace.

-Homes in Morton currently spend an average of 96 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Morton currently spend an average of 14 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

-With a median price of $405K and homes spending an average of 96 days on market, Morton is currently a balanced market.
-There's currently 3.5 months of inventory available.
+With a median price of $325K and homes spending an average of 14 days on market, Morton is currently a seller's market.
+There's currently 2.3 months of inventory available.

 Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
 Land value appreciates; the structure depreciates over time.